khsthomas/BuildKit/README.md

 ### LLB

 > At the core of BuildKit is a new low-level build definition format called LLB (low-level builder).
 This is an intermediate binary format that end users are not exposed to but allows to easily build on top of BuildKit.
 LLB defines a content-addressable dependency graph that can be used to put together very complex build definitions.
-It also supports features not exposed in Dockerfiles, like direct data mounting and nested invocation.
+It also supports features not exposed in Dockerfile, like direct data mounting and nested invocation.

 > A frontend is a component that takes a human-readable build format and converts it to LLB so BuildKit can execute it.
 Frontends can be distributed as images, and the user can target a specific version of a frontend that is guaranteed to work for the features used by their definition.
 For example, to build a Dockerfile with BuildKit, you would use an external Dockerfile frontend.
-Check out the examples of using Dockerfiles with BuildKit with a development version of such image.
+Check out the examples of using Dockerfile with BuildKit with a development version of such image.

 ### Key features: